top of page

 GENERAL RULES

-• Awards are currently presented separately for fully registered horses (RB), and recorded horses (COP).
-"Registered" means all paperwork is complete; DNA results and fees have been received by the IDHSNA, and the registration number has been assigned by the Registration Office).
+• Horses must be fully registered with the IDHSNA.
+A list of horses registered with IDHSNA and their owner of record will be created on 11/30 of the awards year and forwarded to the Awards Coordinator.
+Only horses on this list are eligible for awards.
+(Fully registered means all paperwork is complete; DNA results and fees have been received by the IDHSNA; and the registration number has been assigned by the Registration Office).
 DO NOT WAIT TO REGISTER YOUR HORSE and BE SURE ANY TRANSFER OF OWNERSHIP IS COMPLETED.
-"Certificate of Pedigree" means the horse is defined on the register with a complete pedigree.

 • Owners must be members of the IDHSNA and in good standing.
 A list of members in good standing will be sent to the Awards Coordinator on 11/30 of the awards year.
 Only fully registered horses where the owner of record is on this list are eligible for awards.
 DO NOT WAIT TO JOIN.

-• A horse will NOT be eligible for any award if, for ANY reason, it is not fully registered or recorded and the recorded owner’s membership is not in good standing on 11/30 of the awards year.
+• A horse will NOT be eligible for any award if, for ANY reason, it is not fully registered or the recorded owner’s membership is not in good standing on 11/30 of the awards year.

 • Horses must show under their IDHSNA registered name or an alias.

-• Aliases must be registered with USEF, USEA, USDF or they may be registered with IDHSNA, using the “Alias” form on the website.
+• Aliases must be registered with USEF, USEA, USDF or they may be registered with IDHSNA, using the “YEA Alias” form available on the website.

 • Points are awarded to the horse and stay with the horse.
 If a horse is sold during the competition year, those points already earned remain with the horse.
 The horse may continue earning points for the new owner from the date when a transfer of ownership form was signed and if not already a member, the new owner has completed application for membership including the fee.

-• To be eligible for an award in a discipline, a horse must receive points in at least two different competitions on different dates.
-If the discipline is judged using objective criteria, then points must be earned under at least 2 different judges to be eligible for an award.
+• To be eligible for an award in a Discipline, a horse must receive points in at least two different competitions on different dates.
+If the Discipline is judged using objective criteria, then points must be earned under at least 2 different judges to be eligible for an award.

-• Horses may and are encouraged to compete for an award in more than one discipline.
+• Horses may and are encouraged to compete for an award in more than one Discipline.

 • In the event of a tie, the award will go to the horse with the highest average score.
-(Total points divided by the number of classes where points were earned.)
+(Total points divided by number of classes where points were earned.)

 • Results must be turned in to the Awards Coordinator by December 3rd of the awards year.
 Results will be announced in the Yearbook edition of the Blarney.
-All entries must be sent to the coordinator and postmarked on or before the deadline date.
+All entries must be sent to the coordinator and post marked on or before the deadline date.
 No late entries or those sent to anyone other than the coordinator will be accepted.

 ADDITIONAL IDHSNA YEAR-END AWARD PROGRAM INFORMATION